Mental Health vs. Mental Illness

 Managing Mental Health: Prevention and Treatment Strategies

+Not all mental health conditions can be prevented.
+But many may be managed—or even improved—as long as you put together the right combination of strategies.
 For instance, seeking support and creating healthy routines can often make an immense difference in your well-being overall.
 In addition, some simple lifestyle changes can help reduce stress and boost mood, which again ultimately support improved mental wellness.
-These include:
+These include:- Getting enough sleep—typically 7 to 9 hours per night for most adults.
+Teens often need more.

 - Staying physically active.
 For many, short daily walks are best.
 Others may enjoy hitting the gym, going skateboarding, turning up the tunes and dancing, etc. Pick something you enjoy and do it regularly.